Ilie Sánchez: Los Angeles FC

 On 12 January 2022, Sánchez signed a two-year contract with Los Angeles FC.
 He scored his first goal on 2 April in a 4–2 win at Orlando City SC, the only one of a season in which his team won the Supporters' Shield; he missed just one game, as a result of a red card in a 2–1 loss at the San Jose Earthquakes on 20 August.
 On 5 November, he scored the decisive goal of the penalty shootout win over the Philadelphia Union to secure the team's first MLS Cup.

 Austin FC

 On 31 December 2024, Sánchez remained in the MLS by joining Austin FC on an initial one-year deal.

 International career

-Sánchez debuted with the Catalonia team in a friendly 2–1 win over Palestine on 18 November 2025, and scored his side's first goal.
+Sánchez made his debut for the Catalonia regional team on 18 November 2025, opening an eventual 2–1 friendly win over Palestine.

 Personal life

 Sánchez's older brother Yuri was on the youth ranks of UE Cornellà at the same time as him, as an attacking midfielder.
 Having failed to join him as a fellow professional, he became an economist after graduating from the University of Barcelona.

 In 2023, Sánchez was naturalized as a United States citizen.
+His grandfather, Joan César, was in charge of Barcelona's academy from 1987 to 2000.